Karpino Monastery: History

 A new layer of frescoes was added to the original when the monastery was restored in 1892, however some of the original images are still visible, including Mary with baby Jesus Christ and Tiron and Theodore Stratilat.

-The church preserves a valuable iconostasis in which there are 7 original icons (The Great Feasts) from 1606-1607, which were painted by Nikola Zoograf and his students.
+The church preserves a valuable iconostasis in which there are 7 original icons (The Great Feasts) from 1606 to 1607, which were painted by Nikola Zoograf and his students.